nanosai/rion-ops-java/README.md

 separate, small objects even though they logically represent one big object with properties with each property consisting of a key + value pair.

-As you can see in the RION field list above, RION has a special type of field called an "Object" which can contain nested RION fields.
+As you can see in the RION field list below, RION has a special type of field called an "Object" which can contain nested RION fields.
 The "Object" field type is a commonly used RION field type, but it is not this field type we refer to in the name RION.
 It is totally fine for a RION file or stream to contain multiple, separate non-"Object" RION fields.
 This is different from JSON, where a JSON file can only contain either a full JSON object or array.